jbarratt/presentations/AnyEvent/AnyEvent/examples/02_simple_transactions.md

 !SLIDE
 # Simple Transactions with **`begin`** and **`end`** #

+!SLIDE bullets
+# For a given name, which TLD's are resolving?
+* Want to do a bunch of DNS lookups
+* Transaction "complete" when all are done
+* `begin` @ callback creation
+* `end` when work is done

 !SLIDE code
     @@@perl
     my @tld = qw(com net org mp ly cc co info